alfredbaudisch/alfredbaudisch.com/content/projects/dynamic-inventory-system-for-godot/index.md

 metaDescription: "Open-source Godot&#039;s dynamic inventory system, UI with infinite scrolling, item categories, equipment slots, item database, Zelda inspired."
 ---

-Godot’s fully dynamic inventory system, UI with infinite scrolling, item categories, equipment slots, database of items, inspired by Zelda Breath of the Wild.
+Godot's fully dynamic inventory system, UI with infinite scrolling, item categories, equipment slots, database of items, inspired by Zelda Breath of the Wild.

 Full source-code and example project [available on Github](https://github.com/alfredbaudisch/GodotDynamicInventorySystem).
 This project is built in my [Godot: Dynamic Inventory System and UI Masterclass Course](https://alfredbaudisch.com/projects/education/dynamic-inventory-system-and-user-interfaces-with-godot-course/) – the course is a premium product with 10 hours of content, while the project built in the course is open-source.